AnastasiiaX/AnastasiiaX/README.md

 I completed **ITIL service management** coursework and the accompanying exam at Metropolia, covering IT service management and process-driven business support.
-(This is Metropolia's course certificate rather than the PeopleCert ITIL® Foundation qualification.)
+(This is Metropolia's course certificate, which is similar to PeopleCert ITIL® Foundation qualification.)

 Working languages: **English** and **Finnish**, both at professional level.